-If you have income from an Employment Related Pension Plan or a qualified IRA distribution, enter gross amount from Box 1 of your 1099R(s) in the space provided.
+If you have income from an Employment Related Pension Plan or a qualified IRA distribution, enter the gross amount from Box 1 of your 1099R(s) in the space provided.
 Enter the federal taxable amount from Box 2a of your 1099R(s) in the space provided.
-If Box 2b on the 1099R(s) is checked and/or box 2a is blank, then enter the amount from Box 1 in both spaces provided.
-You are entitled to a \$6,000 exemption from the federal taxable amount, the balance is taxable to Arkansas.
+If Box 2a is blank, then use the Simplified Method Worksheet provided in your federal 1040 Instruction booklet to calculate the taxable amount of your distribution.
+You are entitled to a 6,000 exemption from the federal taxable amount, the balance is taxable to Arkansas.
 Enter the balance on Line 18A, Column A. Attach 1099-R(s).

 (FILING STATUS 2 ONLY).
 If you and your spouse both have income from a retirement plan or a qualified IRA distribution, enter the combined gross income amount from Box 1 of your 1099R(s) in the space provided.
 Enter the combined federal taxable amount from Box 2a of your 1099R(s) in the space provided.
-If Box 2b on the 1099R(s) is checked and box 2a is blank, then enter the amount from Box 1 in both spaces provided.
+If Box 2a is blank, then use the Simplified Method Worksheet provided in your federal 1040 Instruction booklet to calculate the taxable amount of your distribution.
 Both you and your spouse are entitled to a \$6,000 exemption from your respective federal taxable retirement plan income.
 The balance is taxable to Arkansas.
 Enter the balance on Line 18A, Column B. Attach 1099-R(s).

 LINE 18B.
 (FILING STATUS 4 ONLY).
-If

-your spouse has income from an Employment Related Pension Plan or a qualified IRA distribution, enter the gross income from Box 1 of his or her 1099R(s) in the space provided.
+If your spouse has income from an Employment Related Pension Plan or a qualified IRA distribution, enter the gross income from Box 1 of his or her 1099R(s) in the space provided.
 Enter the federal taxable amount from Box 2a of his or her 1099R(s) in the space provided.
-If Box 2b on the 1099R(s) is checked and box 2a is blank, then enter the amount from Box 1 in both spaces provided.
+If Box 2a is blank, then use the Simplified Method Worksheet provided in your federal 1040 Instruction booklet to calculate the taxable amount of his or her distribution.
 Your spouse is entitled to a \$6,000 exemption from the federal taxable income.
 The balance is taxable to Arkansas.
 Enter the balance on Line 18B.
 Attach 1099-R(s).